polygon/bladeRF/host/utilities/bladeRF-cli/src/cmd/doc/interactive-help.md

 Usage: `trigger [<tx | rx> [<off slave master fire stop>]]`

-If used without parameters, prints the current state of Rx and Tx triggers If used just with the target parameter, prints the state of the respective trigger The trigger is controlled and configured by one of the following:
+If used without parameters, prints the current state of Rx and Tx triggers.
+If used just with the target parameter, prints the state of the respective trigger.
+The trigger is controlled and configured by one of the following:

 ----------------------------------------------------------------------